iainwo/algorithms/README.md

-# algorithms
+# Algorithms
-Study of Algorithsm
+Study of Algorithms

+Study Topics:
+1. Searching and Sorting (./searching_and_sorting/)